jamesmh/PersonalBlog/source/_posts/strategy-pattern-implementations.md

 **Have any feedback or comments?** I'd love to hear what you think or if I missed something etc.

 # P.S
-Lately, I've been actively developing a set of tools for .Net Core apps.
-The idea is to make configuring and using infrastructural pieces like Task Scheduling, Queuing, Caching, Mailing etc. a breeze!
-It's in active development (not production use yet).
+I've been creating a set of tools for .Net Core apps.
+The idea is to make configuring and using infrastructural pieces like Task Scheduling, Queuing, Caching, Mailing etc. a breeze!.
 Take a look and let me know what you think - [it's called Coravel](https://github.com/jamesmh/coravel).

 Don't forget to connect with me on [twitter](https://twitter.com/jamesmh_dev) or [LinkedIn](https://www.linkedin.com/in/jamesmhickey/)!